infopulse/Tech-Skills-Matrix-BA/README.md

 1. every BA Engineer who claims a specific seniority level must have at least 7 basic skill categories not less than this level
 2. every next seniority level includes skills and knowledge of all previous levels
 3. tech skills are generalized to apply to a wide range of engineers
-4. the matrix is used both for internal QA engineers and for [hiring purposes](https://www.infopulse.com/join-us?specialization=9)
+4. the matrix is used both for internal BA engineers and for [hiring purposes](https://www.infopulse.com/join-us?specialization=9)

 ## Roadmap